Ryan-Kendrick/give-credit/README.md

 Mobile optimisations needed i.e. button size, spacing Typeerror in App
-Roller door animation for pay period
+Roller door animation for pay period - would need to be remade as controlled divs rather than select Miro customer journey illustration?
+Use the concept of leverage as a basis for selling the idea of claiming donations to donate more?

 ### Bugs